mduong1/Graffit-ID-CNN/README.md

 - The model completely misclassified Futura2000 due to his wide ranging art style.

-### Conclusion
+## Conclusion
 In-spite of having a small dataset and large number of classes, the model worked well to understand the stylistic patterns associated with the 16 artists.
 What I learned from optimization of the model are:
 - Too few dense units while low in complexity results in lower accuracy and shows under-fitting while higher dense units with greater complexity but more overfitting and was no better than baseline model of 256 units.
-- A small or too high value of dropout regularization does not improve from the baseline accuracy.
+- A small value of dropout regularization does not improve from the baseline accuracy.
 This is probably due to hidden layers depending a lot on particular features and overfitting or too high drop out results in under-learning.
 - RMSProp and Adam had similar accuracy scores whereas SGD performed poorly.
 - Adding dense layers gave the worst accuracy score.
 With a small dataset, adding additional layers increases complexity and overfits.